- I. Requirements for Graduation

 A student will ordinarily submit a paper as part of the work for a substantive or clinical course.
 The class schedule published each semester will indicate which courses automatically satisfy either a short paper or substantial paper requirement.
 Most elective courses that do not automatically satisfy a paper requirement will have a limited number of places for students who wish to write a paper for that course.
 Procedures for signing up for a paper are published each semester after the close of the add/drop period.
 The paper must count for at least 25 percent of the final grade for the course.

 Ordinarily a student may not satisfy two paper requirements in the same semester.
 An exception will be made if a student takes more than one course that automatically satisfies a paper requirement.
 The associate dean may waive the one-paper limitation for good cause.

 A member of the Law Review, the Probate Law Journal, or the Health Law Journal may satisfy the substantial paper requirement by preparing a long note or comment that the editorial board determines is of publishable quality.
-A student may satisfy the substantial paper requirement by submitting an appellate brief prepared for the intramural competition used to select members for the Moot Court Board.
+A student may satisfy the substantial paper requirement by submitting an appellate brief prepared for the intramural competition used to select members for the Moot Court Society.
 To satisfy the paper requirement, the brief must be critiqued and approved by a faculty member, who may require additional work on the paper.
 The faculty member must transmit the approval to the registrar.
 The student does not need to be selected to the Moot Court Society in order for their brief to satisfy the requirement.